 Will The Laser Therapy Cure My Gum Disease?

-Once you have been diagnosed with periodontal disease you can never cure the disease; but you can mange the disease by arresting the progression of the infection through scaling, root planing and laser therapy.
+Once you have been diagnosed with periodontal disease you can never cure the disease; but you can manage the disease by arresting the progression of the infection through scaling, root planning and laser therapy.
 Just as Diabetes is not curable but easily managed with proper care and maintenance, the same is true for periodontal disease.
-Your Dentist may recommend that you see a Periodontist (gum disease specialist) for a follow up evaluation if the level of periodontal disease is advanced.
+Your Dentist may recommend that you see a Periodontist (gum disease specialist) for a follow-up evaluation if the level of periodontal disease is advanced.

 How Do I Know If I Can Benefit From Laser Therapy?